Anon-Planet/thgtoa/verify.md

 Here are the steps:

-- Install latest 3.9.x / 3.10.x version of Python on your OS, Download PDFID and, from a command prompt or terminal, run:
+- Install the latest version (e.g., 3.10.6 stable) of Python, download [pdfid](https://didierstevens.com/files/software/pdfid_v0_2_8.zip) and, from a command prompt or terminal, run:

 ```python pdfid.py file-to-check.pdf```